nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-01-evolution_of_corporations.md

 ---
-title: "The Evolution of Corporate Structures: From Sole Proprietorships to Multinationals"
+title: "The Evolution of Corporate Structures - From Sole Proprietorships to Multinationals"
 layout: post
 date: 2023-08-01
 author: jack_nicholaisen